Life After Graduation?

 - UA Career Center

-- Check out our Rearview Mirror & Get to Know REL series on vimeo to hear more grads talk about their experiences post-graduation.
+- Check out our Rearview Mirror and Get to Know REL video series to hear more grads talk about their experiences post-graduation.

 Have you talked to your professors about their grad school experiences?
-Have you visited the websites for various departments offering an M.A. and Ph.D., to check out their degree requirements and their academic resources?
-Are these schools in regions in which you’d like to live for a few years (M.A. = 2 years; Ph.D. = approx. 4 to 6 years)?
-Maybe you’re intrested in our own M.A. degree…?
+Have you visited the websites for various departments offering an MA and PhD, to check out their degree requirements and their academic resources?
+Are these schools in regions in which you’d like to live for a few years (MA = 2 years; PhD = approx. 4–6 years)?
+Maybe you’re interested in our own MA degree?

 Interested in going to another country for your studies?
 Do they offer programs/courses that suit your interests?
 Do they offer teaching assistantships and scholarships?
-Do they offer just an M.A. (making them “a terminal M.A. degree program”) or also a Ph.D.?
-Are there advantaged to attending a regional or terminal degree program for your M.A. and then applying to another school for your Ph.D.?
-Are their professors nationally known?
+Do they offer just an MA (making them “a terminal MA degree program”) or also a PhD?
+Are there advantages to attending a regional or terminal degree program for your MA and then applying to another school for your PhD?
+Are there professors nationally known?
 Do they work in areas that match your interests?
 Will you have to learn languages while there?
 Will you have to write a thesis?

 - Directory of graduate schools for religious studies (and other fields that study religion, such as theology)

-- Information on REL graduate school from the Department of Religious Studies, California State University, Chico
+- Information on REL graduate school (Department of Religious Studies, California State University, Chico)

 Preparing for Graduate School